RilDev/Documentation/building-blocks/components/README.md

 To modify the structure of any component, we first need to know what it looks like by default.
 To do so, we need to dive into the code of the component we want to change, you'll find all component's in the [monogatari source code repository](https://github.com/Monogatari/Monogatari/tree/develop/src/components).

 Inside the `index.js` file of every component, you'll find the class that defines it and most importantly, its render method.
-Let's take a look at the `game-screen` component it's render method looks something like this \(It may have changed since the writing of this documentation\):
+Let's take a look at the `game-screen` component its render method looks something like this \(It may have changed since the writing of this documentation\):

 ```javascript
 render () {